-Artistic energy on display by artists and artisans living and working in the Omaha area.
+Artistic energy on display by artists and artisans living and working in Omaha, Elkhorn, and surrounding area

 Alissa Hansen, a resident of Wahoo Nebraska, grew up in Overland Park, Kansas.
 In 2004, she received her Bachelor of Arts in Studio Art, with an emphasis in drawing, from the University of Nebraska at Omaha.
 In May of 2005 she moved to Denver and quickly fell in love with the area.
 After 13 years in Colorado, Alissa made the decision to move to Nebraska, with her husband and children, to be closer to family after her mother’s dementia diagnosis.